musicollator/ciaccona/docs/candidates.md

 5. remove the workInProgress property

-add fullnameNospaceLowercaseNodiacritics (`shunsukesato`) to global.js, preferably in the alphabetical order, but it is not required
+add fullnameNospaceLowercaseNodiacritics (`shunsukesato`) to global.js (preferably in the alphabetical order, but order is not required)

+fernandocordella

 6. generate shunsukesato.html with all required OG infos